 If you are facing a felony DWI charge anywhere in Denton County, Texas, you should contact a local criminal defense lawyer experienced in DWI cases as soon as possible.

-The Law Offices of Richard C. McConathy represents DUI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound and many nearby communities throughout the North Dallas metropolitan area.
-Contact us today at 940-222-8004 so we can review your case and explain your options during a free, confidential consultation with one of our skilled DWI attorneys.
+Law Offices of Richard C. McConathy represents DUI clients in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+Contact us today at (940) 222-8004 so we can review your case and explain your options during a free, confidential consultation with one of our skilled DWI attorneys.

 The section of the Texas statutes that addresses the “basic” crime of Driving While Intoxicated is the Texas Penal Code Ann., Title 10, Chapter 49.04, which states: “a person commits an offense if the person is intoxicated while operating a motor vehicle in a public place.”